-In October 2021, the U.S. Department of State signed a Memorandum of Understanding with the Community Sponsorship Hub to establish and implement an emergency private-led community sponsorship-based initiative for displaced Afghans - the Sponsor Circle Program for Afghans.
-Since then, the Sponsor Circle Program (SCP) has expanded to support displaced Cubans, Haitians, Nicaraguans, Ukrainians, and Venezuelans.
+In October 2021, the U.S. Department of State signed a Memorandum of Understanding with the Community Sponsorship Hub to establish and implement an emergency private-led community sponsorship-based initiative for displaced Afghans - the Sponsor Circle Program for Afghans.32 Since then, the Sponsor Circle Program (SCP) has expanded to support displaced Cubans, Haitians, Nicaraguans, Ukrainians, and Venezuelans.
 The SCP informed the design and establishment of the Welcome Corps, a community and private sponsorship pilot program for refugees arriving through the U.S. Refugee Admission Program.
 Through Welcome Corps, sponsor groups could be matched with newcomers to support their reception and integration into their community or they could name and refer a refugee abroad to the U.S. Refugee Admissions Program and then support their reception and integration following arrival.
-Welcome Corps on Campus (university sponsorship) in July 2023 and the Welcome Corps at Work (labor sponsorship) in April 2024.
+Welcome Corps launched in December of 202233 and was followed by the launch of the Welcome Corps on Campus (university sponsorship) in July 2023 and the Welcome Corps at Work (labor sponsorship) in April 2024.